 Because this mattress category is booming, we decided to directly compare a couple of the leaders in this group side-by-side.
 So, let’s get right into to comparing a few popular companies, and then we’ll look at pros and cons of these beds in general and helpful shopping tips.

+We based the comparisons in this article on research about what consumers say is most important to them when shopping for a new mattress.
 First up, a summary looking at the basic details of each brand.

 No one mattress proves right for every single person, even if they claim to offer a “universal feel”.
 What’s most important is your individual preferences, not inflated marketing claims of fancy materials.

 To help you get an idea of how these different companies compare, check out the table below.
-We summarize some of the popular bed in a box brands on things like customer satisfaction, price, composition, return policy, warranty, and the year the company was established.
+We summarize some of the popular mattresses in a box brands on things like customer satisfaction, price, composition, return policy, warranty, and the year the company was established.

 Customer reviews come from retailer websites.
 Further details are provided below this chart contrasting the pros and cons of different brands.
-After, we also look at the general process of choosing and buying a bed in a box.
+After, we also look at the general process of choosing and buying a mattress in a box.

 Customer Satisfaction & Reviews

 Most of the mattresses in this category rank higher in owner satisfaction than the average for all types of beds (73%).
 Most of the options are memory foam, and they meet or exceed the average review score expected from beds in the category (about 4 in 5 stars).

 Amerisleep, Loom & Leaf, and Saatva, hold the highest overall satisfaction scores, with 99% of their users rating them 3+ stars